 2. Falmouth cycling loop

 This is the route of Falmouth Cycling Club’s 50 kilometres Audax event.
+So as Cornwall cycling routes go, it’s got a good pedigree.
+It also makes for a very beautiful ride.

 It starts out with a scenic loop around Pendennis Point and Pendennis Castle, to the east of Falmouth.